billhails/CEKF/docs/NAMESPACES.md

 Remember `CTEnv` has an `isLocal` flag to distinguish lets and letrecs from true closures.
-Probably doesn't matter as the envs used to check namespaces will be clones of the top-level prelude env (plus namespace slots).
+Probably doesn't matter as the envs used to check namespaces will be clones of the top-level preamble env (plus namespace slots).

 #### Analysis of the body